 - BBQ Sauce – your favorite kind will do!
 We love using Sweet Baby Rays.

 Now of course you don’t have to cook pork steaks with bbq sauce, but for us, it’s really hard to cook them/eat them any other way.

 Feel free to have fun creating sauces and using different spices for your pork steaks, but if you’re wanting to bake your steaks in the oven, then this is a great reference to find out how long to cook them.

-Start by preheating your oven to 400º and then cover your pork steaks with salt and pepper.
+Start by preheating your oven to 400º and then cover your pork steaks with salt and pepper (if desired).

-Place your steaks down on the foil and sauce, and then cover steaks with remaining bbq sauce.
+- Place your steaks down on the foil and sauce.

 NOTE: Oven temperatures can vary, and some have reported that they prefer baking at 350 for 50-60 minutes, or checking the internal temp after 30 minutes to avoid over-cooking.